marcguyer/marcguyer.github.io/content/posts/recovery-procedure-for-mysql-backup-made-with-xtrabackup.md

 #### Create a clean working directory and download the snapshot

-Create a temporary directory on the server where you will recover your database
+Create a clean directory on the server where you will work with the backup files
 ```sh
 mkdir /restore_tmp
 ```